crodier/software-blog/_posts/2023-10-07-cost-of-a-microservice.md

 it becomes absolutely necessary.

 Be sure to first document and review:
-1) cost benefits of the microservice approach
+1) Cost benefits of the microservice approach; what is gained?
-2) what the cost of assembling libraries into a service would be; to achieve the same gaol.
+2) The cost difference of assembling libraries into a service; overhead costs?

 Libraries are a tried and true approach with well known benefits.
 Prefer to rely solely on libraries and dependency injection until you are an expert user of libraries, and CI/CD with those libraries.

-Only then should you consider microservices, and not before.
+Only then should you consider microservices.

 ## **"You are only as good as your worst microservice."**

 What does this mean?

 Every microservice you author needs to be completely "hardened".
 If any microservice stops
 responding you experience a customer facing outage.

-It takes a tremendous amount of investment to do uptime reasonably well.
+It takes a tremendous amount of investment to handle high uptime reasonably well.
-This effort needs to be cataloged before moving into microservces, and slimmed down.
+This effort needs to be cataloged before moving into microservces.

-In theory the cloud or a large software team makes it easier with economies of scale but this has not been the case.
+In theory the cloud or a large software team makes it easier with economies of scale; however, this has not been the case.

 Technology has reached a point in the curve where it has become more expensive than ever to run a high uptime service with a massive skill set needed to do it correctly.
 High uptime services requires senior engineering time.
 Senior engineering time is scarce and expensive.